-Hilary Sample, Housing Studio Coordinator; hms2155@columbia.edu Teaching Assistant:
+Hilary Sample, Coordinator Housing Studio; hms2155@columbia.edu Teaching Assistant: Lindsey Wikstrom; Imw2167@columbia.edu

-Each housing type has a very specific ideology regarding the relationship between collective and domestic living, as well as specific implications for overall form and urban morphology.
+Each type of housing has a very specific ideology about the relationship between collective and domestic living, as well as implications for overall form and urban morphology.
 By its very nature housing produces new subjectivities within itself.
-Arguably no housing project is the same, despite largely repetitive programming of units, corridors, parking, laundromats, lobbies, elevators, stairwells, and other building systems.
-The precedent assignment is meant to introduce not only numerous formal types but also organizations and issues critical to housing and architecture like materials, environment, economics, value, and social and cultural influences.
-Further, the intent is to comprehend the systems that simultaneously inhabit the relatively small space of a dwelling, from circulation to plumbing, structure, and electrical.
-Precedent analysis is critical to conceptualizing work done later in the term.
+Arguably no housing project is the same, despite its largely repetitive program that consists of units, corridors, parking, laundromats, lobbies, elevators, stairwells, and other building systems.
+The precedent assignment is meant to introduce not only many types of forms but also organizations, and issues critical to housing and architecture such as materials, environmental, economics, value, and social and cultural influences, and to comprehend the simultaneous systems that have to inhabit a relatively small space of a dwelling, from circulation, to plumbing, to structure, to electrical.
+This precedent analysis is critical to conceptualizing work that shall be done later in the term.
 Where the distinction between house and home emerges is of critical importance in a housing project.
-To that end, divisions between public and private shape both the physical form of the building and are also embedded within the public policy and governance structuring the intent of all urban housing.
+To that end, divisions between public and private shape both the physical form of the building and are also embedded within public policy and governance that structures the intent for all urban housing.
 Students are encouraged to research subjects that could be explored all term.

-Each team is charged with the task of examining and taking apart their single precedent for its form and performance/systems.
-(Please see the below list.)
-Begin by gathering all relevant information, such as plans, sections, and images.
-From this information each team will begin to record and assess through the acts of making and drawing, producing an analytical study of each precedent.
-This evaluation should be approached from two scales: from the unit and from the overall form in urban context.
-For the purpose of this studio the unit is as equally important as the project's overall form.
-When examining precedents, analyze the models for health and wellbeing through the appropriate, related systems.
-Additional components and systems to investigate include: urban infrastructure; urban morphology; post-occupancy; materials; structure; life safety; accessibility; zoning; policy; etc.
+Each team is charged with the task of examining and taking apart their single precedent (please see list below) for its form and performance/systems.
+Begin by gathering all relevant information such as plans, sections, and images.
+From this information each team shall assess the information and begin to record through the acts of making and drawing to produce an analytical study of each precedent.
+This evaluation should be approached from two scales from the unit to the overall form and urban context.
+For the purpose of this studio the unit is as equally important as the project s overall form.
+When examining the project, analyze the models for the subjects of health and wellbeing through related systems.
+Additional components and systems to investigate include: urban infrastructure, urban morphology, post-occupancy, materials, structure, life safety, accessibility, zoning, policy, etc

-Pedagogically, precedent analysis is a twofold exercise.
-First and foremost, it is a way into the housing studio through well-known architectural, formal, spatial, material, and structural examples.
+Pedagogically, the precedent analysis is a twofold exercise.
+It is first and foremost a way into the housing studio through wellknown architectural, formal, spatial, material, and structural examples.
 The systems found in each precedent and their relationship to one another will be defined by each team.
-Second, as a collective of eight studios, comparing and contrasting housing projects through specific lenses will require a particular analytical method of work.
+Secondly, as a collective of eight studios, comparing and contrasting housing projects through specific lenses will require a particular analytical method of work.
 Through drawings and models, each team will reveal specific connections between the architectural form and related systems.
-These connections could range from the project's organizational logic to its structural diagram and material assemblage, to its relationship to site, to its cultural underpinnings.
+These connections could range from the project s organizational logic, to the structural diagram and its material assemblage, or the relationship to its site, and cultural underpinnings.
 These two ambitions serve to establish a fundamental way of thinking about architecture in relation of the subject of housing.

-At the completion of the assignment each studio will present a full, comprehensive overview of their housing precedent.
-It will be necessary to undertake research and documentation as well as apply methods of analysis that will then be reviewed in a group pin-up.
-The representation of the assignment shall be comparatively evaluated between these projects in a collective studio assignment.
+At the completion of the assignment each studio will have one fully presented as a comprehensive overview of their housing precedent.
+It will be necessary to undertake research and documentation as well as apply methods of analysis that will then be reviewed in a group pin up.
+The representation of the assignment shall be comparatively evaluated between these projects as a collective studio assignment.

-M / Th 01:30-06:30 p.m.
-Studio Faculty: Eric Bunge; Charles Eldred; Mario Gooden; Robert Marino; Jinhee Park; Hilary Sample; and Galia Solomonoff.
+M / Th 1:30-6:30 Studio Faculty: Charles Eldred, Eric Bunge, Mario Gooden, Robert Marino, Ada Tolla, Giuseppe Lignano, Jinhee Park, Hilary Sample, Galia Solomonoff